bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 		data Nonempty :: Int[1-*]

-An array is `Nonempty` when it has at least `1` up to any `*` number of elements. [^no-dependent-typing] In contrast to the fix length of arrays we can declare:
+An array is `Nonempty` when it has at least `1` up to any `*` number of elements. [^no-dependent-typing] In contrast to the fix length of arrays we can declare list as:

 		data Sentence :: [Word]